kaiiyer/rajappan/infosec/RedTeam/README.md

 - [HTML5 Security Cheatsheet](https://html5sec.org/): What your browser does when you look away

+- [Moonshine](https://github.com/sidaf/moonshine) - Moonshine is a C2 framework with a custom Lua interpreter

 ### Red Teaming Resources

 - [The Art of Red Teaming](https://www.humblepwn.com/blog/red-team) - Blog about red teaming methodologies and techniques by a former NSA Red Teamer